 Tooth loss can be devastating to self-confidence and every day oral function.
 At Burn’s Family Dental, your smile is important to us.
 We go above and beyond to give you back your smile after tooth loss.
 You might be questioning which tooth replacement option is best for you?
 During your consultation, we’ll give you all the options for tooth replacement and walk you through the pros and cons of each option, depending on your oral needs.
 We’ll restore and balance your teeth’s basic functions so you can continue smiling without interruption.
 No matter how you lose a tooth, we want to restore your oral health.

-Dental implants replace missing teeth from the roots.
+Single tooth dental implants replace missing teeth from the roots.
 They are a permanent solution matched to your natural teeth.
-Other less permanent solutions to tooth replacement such as partial dentures may become loose over time, causing discomfort, difficulty with mumbling or speech, or issues eating.
+Other less permanent solutions to tooth replacement such as partial dentures may become loose over time, causing discomfort, difficulty with speech, or issues eating.
 Implants allow you to continue with your normal life, without having to make huge adjustments to the way you speak, chew, and smile.
 They are the most durable option and can improve your confidence, giving you back your smile.

 How It Works: